damien-rivet/JamfKit/README.md

 ## Credits ##

-`JAMFKit` is owned and maintained by [Ethenyl](https://github.com/Ethenyl).
+`JamfKit` is owned and maintained by [Ethenyl](https://github.com/Ethenyl).

 You can join the list by contributing to the repository.

 ## License ##

-`JAMFKit` is released under the MIT license.
-[See LICENSE](https://github.com/Ethenyl/JAMFKit/blob/master/LICENSE) for details.
+`JamfKit` is released under the MIT license.
+[See LICENSE](https://github.com/Ethenyl/JamfKit/blob/master/LICENSE) for details.